 Here are your most Frequently Asked Questions (FAQ’s) for riding at Shetland Pony Club.
 We hope you find them useful.

 We have a special page with all the latest COVID-19 information on here.

 What kind of riding do you do and what should I book?

 We specialise in beginners pony riding and we are all about pony fun.
 Children get to meet and greet their pony, brush him and get him ready, as well as riding.
 We have a helper for each child and they are led on their pony around our meadows, rather than in a riding arena.
 There are different types of ride that you can book that are explained on our riding page here.

 We open from March to the end of November each season at weekends and holidays for children from age 4+* (*Covid-19 limit).
 Bookings are by appointment only, and we do get very busy so do book ahead for pony fun here:

 Do you only have Shetland ponies?

 Yes.
-We specialize in Shetland ponies as we have years of experience in working with them and very young children.
-We have miniature Shetland ponies suitable for children from 2½ – 6 and Standard Shetland Ponies which are bigger and can be ridden by children aged 6 – 10 years old depending on their height.
-The maximum height for children is five feet one inch and weight seven and a half stone.
+We specialise in Shetland ponies as we have years of experience in working with them and very young children.
+We have miniature Shetland ponies suitable for children from age 4 – 6 years old and Standard Shetland Ponies which are bigger and can be ridden by children aged 6 – 10 years old depending on their height.
+The maximum height for children is five feet one inch and weigh seven and a half stone.

-Children can successfully balance on a pony from age 2½.
+Children can successfully balance on a pony from age 2½* (*riding is currently from age 4 due to COVID – 19).
+We recommend children begin with a Starter Ride.
 Our ponies can take children up to about age 10.
 Starting at a young age can result in the development of a secure natural riding seat but perhaps more importantly early happy memories will sow the seed of love of ponies.
 Our aim is to introduce ponies in a relaxed and natural setting so that it is fun, safe and easy for everyone.